 - A Structured Program Approach with Multiple Levels Offered Through Daily Classes

-- 97% increased their confidence to communicate and 91% learned more about computers.
+- 81% increased their confidence to communicate and 59% improved their tech skills.